 This 178-acre property is located just west of South Bend at the northern edge of North Chain Lake.
 The preserve contains a variety of habitat types including wetlands interspersed with high ridges and islands of upland forest.
-Many interesting plant species characteristic of bog habitats have been identified on site, with the preserved area protecting about half of one of last remaining bogs in Indiana.
-Approximately 20 acres of agricultural field are being restored to forest habitat, and a hiking trail have been developed on the site so that the public can enjoy this natural resource.
+Many interesting plant species characteristic of bog habitats have been identified on site, with the preserved area protecting about half of one of the last remaining bogs in Indiana.
+Approximately 20 acres of agricultural field are being restored to forest habitat, and a hiking trail has been developed on the site so that the public can enjoy this natural resource.
 Lydick Bog is a dedicated Indiana State Nature Preserve.

 Bicentennial Nature Trust, Indiana Department of Natural Resources, NIPSCO, The Conservation Fund, U.S. Fish & Wildlife Service, Gaylord & Dorothy Donnelley Foundation, 1st Source Bank, The Hurwich Family, NiSource Charitable Foundation

 The Conservation Fund, U.S. Fish & Wildlife Service, NIPSCO

 From the east: Take the South Bend Bypass/US 31 to US 20.
 Go west on US 20 approximately one mile.